chenikabukes/CrimeRateToronto/README.md

 ## Statement on LLM usage

-Portions of the code were developed with assistance from ChatGPT-4.
+Portions of this repo were developed with assistance from ChatGPT-4.
 It was used to provide comments on scripts, resolve display issues with plots in the final paper, and refine lengthy statements into more concise language.